 Capacitor : an electrical component that passes alternating currents but blocks direct currents.
-Also called a condenser, it is capable of storing electrical energy
+Also called a condenser, it is capable of storing electrical energy.

-Charge Amplifier : an amplifier with low input impedance whose output voltage is proportional to the output charge from a piezoelectric transducer.
+Charge Amplifier : an amplifier with low input impedance whose output voltage is proportional to the output charge from a Piezoelectric transducer.
 Has the advantage that the voltage output is not affected by length of connecting cable to the meter / analyser, and may also be normal screened cable not expensive accelerometer cable.

-Charge Sensitivity: the charge sensitivity of an accelerometer is independent of the cable length.
+Accelerometer is independent of the cable length.
 The voltage sensitivity on the other hand is for the accelerometer when used with its standard length of cable.

-To take into account different cable lengths or to convert from charge sensitivity to voltage sensitivity, divide the charge sensitivity by the total capacitance of the accelerometer and the cable, for example :-
+To take into account different cable lengths or to convert from charge sensitivity to voltage sensitivity, divide the charge sensitivity by the total capacitance of the accelerometer and the cable,

-a 1 pC/ms-2 and 9.8 pC/g accelerometer with a capacitance of 900 pF and a 1.2 m cable (100 pF)
+For example a 1 pC/ms-2 and 9.8 pC/g accelerometer with a capacitance of 900 pF and a 1.2 m cable (100 pF)

 would give 1 pC / (900+100) pF = 1 mV/ms-2